ChewyToast/mpanic/README.md

 # Make your own test

-This tester has developed kind of meta-lenguaje to meke easy to add new test to the blocks that already exist (parser, echo, export... ) or to your own block
+This tester has developed kind of meta-lenguaje to make easy to add new test to the blocks that already exist (parser, echo, export... ) or to your own block.

 Testing some commands is not easy because you need to prepare some files or variables, or you need to delete some files after the test.
-Mpanic is ready to manage all this situations due his own lenguaje.
+MPANIC is ready to manage all this situations due his own lenguaje.

-Mainly, each line that yoy write in the .txt of the tests will be executed in minishell and in bash.
+Mainly, each line that you write in the .txt of the tests files will be executed in minishell and in bash.
 Then the stdout, the error status and the errout will be compared and must be the same to get an OK.

 <br/>

 ## Basic testing

-We will execute this sequence of lines in both the minishell and bash and compare the results.
+We will execute this sequence of lines in minishell and bash and compare the results.

 ```bash
 echo hola